sfirest3/Spencerfirestone.github.io/index.md

 # Project 1 : SIEM Deployment & Security Monitoring with Microsoft Sentinel

 Organizations of the contemporary fast-paced world of cybersecurity need powerful tools to monitor and respond to security notifications efficiently.
 This is part of my cybersecurity learning process.
 I installed a cloud SIEM (Security Information and Event Management) tool with Microsoft Sentinel.
 This project enhanced my learning on log analysis, threat intelligence, and automated response pipelines within cloud environments.

-# Technical Details

 The project was implemented on Microsoft Azure, using Microsoft Sentinel as the SIEM tool.
-The key technical features were:

-Azure Virtual Machine Configuration: Configured a Windows Server VM to generate security events for analysis.
+The key technical features were: Azure Virtual Machine Configuration: Configured a Windows Server VM to generate security events for analysis.
 Log Ingestion & Analysis: Integrated Sentinel with Azure Monitor Agent (AMA) to ingest and analyze security logs.
 Custom Analytics Rules: Developed Kusto Query Language (KQL) scripts to detect security anomalies, i.e., brute-force attacks and unauthorized remote desktop connections.
 Automated Response: Created playbooks using Azure Logic Apps to automate the response, including sending alerts and isolating compromised accounts.
 Dashboard Visualization: Built interactive dashboards for real-time threat detection and security insights.
----
-layout: default
----

 ![Branching](Screenshot%202025-04-01%20191149.png)